SinghA01-ml/adaptive-hydrostability/README.md

 - Problem 2: ~30 minutes
 - Problem 3: up to ~4 hours

-Actual runtime depends on system specifications and the number of available CPU cores (Parallel Computing Toolbox).

 ## Generating Validation Figures

 To produce representative figures using the example datasets: